awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

    1. Choose **PATH**, and then choose **Edit**\.

    1. Add paths to the **Variable value** field, separated by semicolons\.
-For example: `C:\existing\path;C:\new\path`
+For example: `C:\item1\path;C:\item2\path`

    1. Choose **OK** twice to apply the new settings\.

-   1. Close any running command prompts and reopen\.
+   1. Close any running command prompts and reopen command prompt\.

-1. Open a new command prompt window and run the `zip` command to verify that it works:
+1. Open a new command prompt window and run the `zip` command to verify that it works\.

    ```
    > zip -h